 You want to get another job.

-Because students are only allowed to hold one on campus position, you must contact the Student Employment Office before any applications will be forwarded to hiring managers for a new position.
+Because students are only allowed to hold one on-campus position, you must first notify the Center for Career Services of your intention to search for another job before sending out applications for a new on-campus position.
 If you are hired for a new position, you should notify your current supervisor in writing.
-Your paperwork for your new position will not be processed until your current supervisor has completed the Position Release Form and submitted that to the Student Employment Office.
+Your paperwork for your new position will not be processed until your current supervisor has completed the Position Release Form and submitted that to the Center for Career Services.